AccardoNull/AISystems-main/README.md

 # BOIDS ALife Simulation
 ## Overview
-BOIDS ALife simulation made using C# and Unity engine to support an arbitrary number of autonomous agents with flocking behaviors including separation, cohesion, alignment, obstacle avoidance, and goal-driven navigation.
+Boids artificial life simulation made using C# and Unity engine to support an arbitrary number of autonomous agents with flocking behaviors including separation, cohesion, alignment, obstacle avoidance, and goal-driven navigation.
 Implemented modular steering and navigation systems with configurable behavior settings and Unity NavMesh integration to improve movement reliability and enable automated testing of multi-agent interactions.

 ## Controls
 - Keys: [Space] to make the red bug navigate to the set goal.